 As mentioned previously, user authentication is based on RSA signatures.
 Each OEM utilizes their unique RSA private key to sign the boot loader and software application images along with its x.509 certificate.
 The x.509 certificate contains the OEM's public key.
-The OU field (i.e. the field indicating the Certification Services Division) of the signed x.509 certificate contains the software ID.
+The OU field (i.e., the field indicating the Certification Services Division) of the signed x.509 certificate contains the software ID.
 Finally, the OEM puts a hash of its public key into non-volatile read-only OTP memory within the Qualcomm Crypto Engine Core.

-The user is identified via the software ID embedded in the loadable image.
+The user is authenticated via the software ID embedded in the loadable image.
 The user authentication performed is twofold.
 First, the OEM's public key in the x.509 certificate within the image is hashed and the hash value is compared to the hash of the RSA public key stored in read-only memory within the Qualcomm Crypto Engine Core.
 If the hashes match, the OEM's public key is verified.
 Then, the OEM's public key is used to verify the RSA signature of the boot loader or the software image to be loaded.
-If the RSA signature verification succeeds, then the image is authenticated and hence can be loaded and executed on the Snapdragon 660 SoC.
+If the RSA signature verification succeeds, then the image is authenticated and hence can be loaded and executed on the Snapdragon 888 5G Mobile Platform SoC, Qualcomm QCM6490 SoC, and Qualcomm QCS6490 SoC.

-4.4.Strength of Authentication
+4.4.
+Strength of Authentication

 Storing a hash of the OEM's public key within the Qualcomm Crypto Engine Core's read-only memory allows the OEM to choose the size of the RSA key they want to use for authentication to the Qualcomm Crypto Engine Core.
 The minimum RSA key size that an OEM may use is 2048-bits.
-According to table 4 in FIPS IG 7.5, an RSA key size of 2048 bits provides a minimum of 112 bits of strength and a key size of 3072 bits provides a minimum of 128 bits of strength.
-Therefore, the strength of the authentication mechanism in use is a minimum of 1 / 2^{112} or 1.925929944e-34.
+According to table 1 in FIPS IG 7.5, an RSA key size of 2048 bits provides a minimum of 112 bits of strength and a key size of 3072 bits provides a minimum of 128 bits of strength.
+Therefore, the probability of guessing the signing private key for this authentication mechanism is at most 1 / 2^{112} or 1.925929944e-34.
 The ability to successfully authenticate the RSA signed image is dependent on the ability to guess the signing RSA private key that matches the verified public key.
-Even using a rate of 1μs per failed authentication, which would allow 60,000,000 consecutive attempts per minute (60s / 0.001s), only provides a probability of successfully authenticating that is less than or equal to 60,000,000 1 / 2^{112} (≤6.933347799e-19) which is much less than 1 / 100,000 or 0.00001.
+Even using a rate of 1μs per failed authentication, which would allow 60,000,000 consecutive attempts per minute (60s / 0.00001s), only provides a probability of successfully authenticating that is less than or equal to $60,000,000 1 / 2^{112}$ ($\leq 6.933347799e-19$) which is much less than 1 / 100,000 or 0.00001.